 Next up, in that same window, click on Change product key or upgrade your edition of Windows.
 This should then open up the Activation settings page.
 You’ll now see two ways to upgrade from Windows 10 Home to

-If you’ve already purchased a Windows 10 Pro product key, you can click on Change Product Key and simply enter in your key to upgrade.
+If you’ve already purchased a Windows 10 Pro product key, you can click on Change Product Key and simply enter your key to upgrade.
 Windows will check the key against Microsoft servers.
 If it validates, your computer will download some of the required files for

 Step 3: Purchase a product key